raegertay/katas-using-tdd/README.md

 Reflection:

 The toughest kata I had solved so far.
 It started pretty well when I used TDD to help me code the helper methods.
 However, when it comes to the main method, I start to find TDD a chore as the it is troublesome to come up with the input data.
 As such, I decided to give up TDD at this point and went straight to writing the code.
-I was doing pretty well until I got stuck at a particular test and I had to write the code to generate the data for that particular test.
-Anyway, I still feel that this it is quite tedious to prepare the test data for this kata even for the simplest case and its probably not the best use case for TDD.
+I was doing pretty well until I got stuck at a particular part and I had to write the code to generate the data for that particular test.
+Anyway, even though I didn't use TDD for the whole kata, it is definitely still useful for part of the solution.

 ## Kata #5
 [Simple Events](https://www.codewars.com/kata/simple-events/train/ruby)